 Fruit and Vegetables In Season In October In The UK

-To support the running costs of Moral Fibres, this post contains affiliate links.
+To support the running costs of Moral Fibres, this post may contain affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Want to know which fruit and vegetables are in season in October in the UK?
 You’ve come to the right place!

 October sees sweetcorn and Cox apples at their very best.
 This is good news for me as I absolutely adore corn, fresh on the cob.
-But October isn’t just about sweet corn and apples.
+But this month isn’t just about sweet corn and apples.
 There are still lots of other fresh fruit and vegetables in season in October here in the UK.
-Here is the complete guide to what’s in season this month.

 The Fruit In Season In October